radpivm/obby-sync-v2/README.md

 - **_COUCHDB_DATABASE_**: The name of the database within CouchDB that will be used to contain your sync data for Obsidian.
 - **COUCHDB_DATA**: An existing path on your host’s filesystem where the CouchDB data will be saved.
 This folder will have to be backed up regularly to safeguard your notes.

-variables can be set in a few ways but the simple quick way is to max_document_size

-`export THE_VARIABLE='the data you want in the variable'`

-do that for all of them then run docker compose up
+once all of them are set up in your .env file  run docker compose up